dlr-gtlab/genh5/examples/conversion_system.md

 In HDF5 datatypes can be group to create compound types.
 In a compound dataset each entry must consist of an data element for each compound member.
-To read and write data it must have a contiguous memory layout which we can achive by using a helper struct.
+To read and write data it must have a contiguous memory layout, which can be archived by using a helper struct.

 For the following example we conside a compound type of a variable string and a floating point value: